Camp Ashraf: 2013 attack

 On Sept.
 1, 2013, 52 MEK members were killed at Camp Ashraf, in what the group claimed was a massacre by Iraqi forces.
 In a statement, U.N.
 Secretary-General Ban Ki-moon deplored "the tragic events at Camp Ashraf" and said Baghdad should "promptly investigate the incident and disclose the findings."
 Hussein Al-Moosawi, a spokesman for Iraqi Prime Minister Nouri al-Maliki, later confirmed that several MEK members had been killed, but denied any involvement of the Iraqi authorities and stated the deaths were caused by infighting among the camp's residents.
 Officials stated that after the incident, MEK members attacked the local army brigade stationed in the camp and killed 4 Iraqi soldiers.
 In September and October 2013 letters and messages to President Obama, Senators John McCain, Carl Levin, and others, called for US pressure on President al-Maliki to "hold Iraq accountable for the massacre at Camp Ashraf and to save seven abducted residents".
 On September 11, 2013, Amnesty International launched an urgent action to the Iraqi government calling for the protection and relief of the seven abducted hostages.

 Camp Ashraf Under the Popular Mobilization Forces

 Badr Organization base

-As of early February 2015, the camp was the base of the Badr Organization during its successful operation to liberate Diyala Governorate from Islamic State control.
+As of early February 2015, the camp became a base of the Badr Organization after its successful operation to liberate Diyala Governorate from Islamic State control.